 Prodip K Bose, MD, PhD

-Associate Professor Of Anesthesiology & Neurology; Interim Director, Brain Rehabilitation Research Center; Director, MRI/PET & Translational Neurotrauma Rehabilitation Labr
+Associate Professor Of Anesthesiology & Neurology; Interim Director, Brain Rehabilitation Research Center; Director, MRI/PET & Translational Neurotrauma Rehabilitation Lab

 About Prodip K Bose

-At the Malcom Randall VA Medical Center, Dr. Bose is the MRI and Translational Neurotrauma Rehabilitation Laboratory director.
-He also serves as the Associate Director of the Brain Rehabilitation Research Center, a national center of the VA Rehabilitation Research & Development; and Deputy Associate Chief of Staff/Research & Development for the VMU, North Florida/South Georgia Veterans Health System; and a member of the Editorial Board of the Neural Regeneration Research journal.
+In addition to my work as an associate professor, I am also dually appointed with the Malcom Randall VA Medical Center, where I’m the MRI and Translational Neurotrauma Rehabilitation Laboratory director.
+I also serve as the interim director of the Brain Rehabilitation Research Center, a national center of the VA Rehabilitation Research & Development located at the North Florida/South Georgia Veterans Health System.

 Accomplishments